 So agencies must show increased concern for quality and effectiveness, as well as productivity and efficiency.
 The creative must be great, but so must be the costing, pricing and negotiation.
 Knowing the value of the creative contribution made to the client’s business and having confidence in your processes and costs will help build mutual respect and deliver mutual benefit.
 Talk their language.
 Make sure you take a finance person or trained negotiator to every meeting with procurement – finance people speaking to finance people is a much better start point than bringing in your finance director way down the line when things have already got sticky.

 Consider: do you talk in measurables and are you focusing on output and deliverables as much as costs?
-Include procurement in your communications with your client.
-Keep them abreast of any changes in activity that may impact finances.

 Tell them early on, so you can work together to ensure a good result.
 Keep the client in the loop too when talking to procurement.
 Some businesses outsource their procurement and these companies can be very good at excluding the client so they do not get to see how tough they are being in the negotiation and only report back that the agency supplier is “being difficult”.
 It’s your job to keep your client abreast of what’s going on.

 Also, remember procurement are integral members of your client’s team, so approach them the same way you would your marketing client.
 Believe it or not, procurement are people too – so send them Christmas cards, as you would with the marketing department, thank them for their help and really work hard at building that relationship.
 Help them understand who you are, how you work, how you charge and help them see you as people, not as numbers on a spread-sheet.
 It all comes down to mutual understanding and collaboration.

 By keeping open the lines of communication and listening to each other, agencies and procurement should learn to work side by side rather than head to head, as is often the case today.

 First published 30 June 2008 and still relevant today.